 Agenda topics in order.

-Action items (owner, deadline if mentioned).
+Action items (owner, deadline if mentioned, current state).

 Open questions.

-Action items only
+Action Items only

 Task list.